MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Invoke-MgInviteDriveRoot.md

 # Invoke-MgInviteDriveRoot

 ## SYNOPSIS
-Sends a sharing invitation for a driveItem.nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a driveItem.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaInviteDriveRoot](/powershell/module/Microsoft.Graph.Beta.Files/Invoke-MgBetaInviteDriveRoot?view=graph-powershell-beta)

 ## SYNTAX